 Keep Plugin as Free With Customization as a Service

-There are many plugins which are available as free to download and free to use.
+Many plugins are available as free to download and free to use.

 So how does a developer profit out of it?